Every so often I venture forth from my island enclave and part the veil into a different realm.

 We few, we happy few, knew the secret of watching a movie in the Marvel comics Universe.
 There’s always a little snippet, a teaser for the next movie after the credits end.
 This time was no exception.
 This one was all about … well, that would be telling.

-IMAGE: A person of unknown gender walks along the rain-soaked street, sporting a bright blue pork pie hat, a bright blue bowtie, a white dress shirt, black pants, a bright blue sport coat, and bright blue sneakers.
+IMAGE: A person of indeterminate sex walks along the rain-soaked street, sporting a bright blue pork pie hat, a bright blue bowtie, a white dress shirt, black pants, a bright blue sport coat, and bright blue sneakers.
 No umbrella.

 I walked a different route back to the train station, still dodging umbrellas and the uneven pavement in front of building sites.
 It seemed to me that a third of the city was being torn down, a third was being rebuilt and the rest was stoically waiting its turn.
 I had half a mind to stop somewhere and have a restorative cup of tea, but nothing I passed seemed all that inviting.